iron-io/newrelic_desk_plugin/README.md

 ### Easiest Way

-THIS WILL NOT WORK UNTIL THIS IS PUBLIC, USE THE HARDEST WAY FOR NOW.

 Can do it all from the Iron.io UI, no code, no files, etc.

 1. Log in to [HUD](https://hud.iron.io)